 Taste: A little oaky on first encounter but after a little settling time, some juicy raisins and sultanas come through with dark chocolate and a dusting of cinnamon.
 Cracked black pepper and orange rind.
 Water reveals honey and caramel, even a touch of barley sugar.

-Value for Money: 68€ is a very reasonable price to pay for a single cask single malt of such limited numbers, especially one from such an active sherry cask.
+Thoughts: 68€ is a very reasonable price to pay for a single cask single malt of such limited numbers, especially one from such an active sherry cask.